 The Loop publishes short pieces on politics, policy programmes, societal and political issues.
 We showcase the work of the political science discipline at its best.

 Our readership extends beyond fellow political scientists, to include policy-makers, journalists, businesspeople and the general public.

 Pieces might distil an academic journal article, or analyse a topical news story from a political science perspective.

 Post your comments below the line and join the discussion.
 Comments are subject to moderation.

 Her research interests include the EU's development policy, the EU's Common Foreign and Security Policy, rights-based approaches to development and theories of global justice.

-Her forthcoming book The European Union and Global Development: A Rights-Based Approach?, will be published in 2021 as part of the Routledge European Union and Global Order (EUGO) series.
+Her book The European Union and Global Development: A Rights-Based Approach? was published in 2021 as part of the Routledge European Union and Global Order (EUGO) series.